Moonglow Gardens

 BEES

 ♥ Mason Bees - The unsung heroes of the bee world!
-Gentle and non-territorial mason bees are very proficient pollinators.
-They are less picky about temperatures and sunlight.
+These native bees are gentle and non-territorial.
+They are very proficient pollinators.
+They are less picky about temperatures and sunlight, and will be out foraging on cool mornings and cloudy days (unlike the honey bee).
 99% of flowers landed on by mason bees get pollinated.
 Mason bees can hit up 2,000 flowers per day, while honey bees on average visit about 15.
 One mason bee is equivalent to 60 honey bees in pollinating cherries.
-Over 5 days, European mason bees spent 33+ hours foraging, while honey bees spent about 15
+In a recent study over 5 days, European mason bees spent 33+ hours foraging, while honey bees spent about 15 hours

 ♥ Carpenter Bees